Skyscanner/SkyFloatingLabelTextField/README.md

 - *Does the control work well with auto layout?
 What about using it programmatically?*

   The control was built to support both use cases.
 It plays nicely with autolayout.
 As the control is a subclass of `UITextField`, overriding `textRectForBounds(bounds:)` or `editingRectForBounds(bounds:)` is always an option.
-Alternatively, overriding `intrinsiccontentsize` is also another possiblity.
+Alternatively, overriding `intrinsiccontentsize` is also another possibility.

 - *How can I remove the line from the bottom of the textfield?*

   Set `lineHeight` and `selectedLineHeight` to `0`, and the line won't be displayed.

+- *I'd like to validate the textfield using the `errorMessage`.
+How can I re-validate text is typed in the textfield?*

+  Using a delegate implement the `textField(textField:,range:string:)` method.
+This method fires whenever the text is changed - do the validation here.
+Alternatively, using subclassing you can also override the `becomeFirstResponder` method to e.g. clear the text or error message when the textfield is selected.